Entanglement transition and suppression of critical phase of thermofield double state in monitored quantum circuit with unitary $R$ matrix gates

-since either $I$, $P'$ or the swap gate only changes a pairing configuration to another, and we denote the final state as $\ket{\Psi_f}=U\otimes I \ket{\Psi} $.
-In other words, the final state is in the space spanned by different pairing configurations, although they are not orthogonal to each other.
-The coefficients are given by the topological invariant $\tau$, which decreases exponentially.
-Since the final state is normalized by definition, it must be supported on a growing exponentially large subspace, which means the final state spreads almost over the whole space it can explore as $L\rightarrow \infty$.
-Note that swap gates conserve the parity $\prod_i Z_i$ of a state and projectors project the state into a locally paired state, then according to (\ref{eq:naive_decom}) final state $\ket{\Psi_f}$ should be an even parity state.
+Note that SWAP gates conserve the total parity $P^z = \prod_i^{2L} Z_i$ and $P^x= \prod_i^{2L} X_i$ of a state and projectors project the state into a locally paired state, then according to (\ref{eq:naive_decom}), the final state $\ket{\Psi_f}$ under our random circuit should be an even parity state as the initial state (a pairing configuration state) and has no other conserved quantities after random replacements of $R$ gates by SWAP gates.
 If parameters $p$, $q$ are set in critical region, the spanning number is not zero and both parts of $\ket{\Psi_f}$ are correlated, which means both parts can have odd or even parity, as long as the total parity is even.
-So the final state approaches a sum of odd and even parity states, namely $\ket{\text{even}} \propto \sum \ket{\prod^L_i Z_i = 1} $,

-of which the entanglement entropy $\langle S \rangle \rightarrow 1$ in the thermodynamic limit, as shown in Fig.~\ref{fig:entp0d5-lscaling}.
-When the system size $L$ is small, the additional entanglement preserved by links increase the total entropy.
-But as $L$ becomes larger, the number of $g$ factor accumulates and dominates, leading to the convergence to $1$.
-For comparison, we also show data for $r=0$, where no replacement is made and entanglement grows continuously.
+So $\ket{\Psi_f}$ has at least 1 unit of entanglement, since given conserved $P^z$ and $P^x$, the number of independent stabilizer group element supported only on part 1 or 2 satisfies $\log_2 |\mathcal{G}_1 | = \log_2 |\mathcal{G}_2 | \leq L-1$.
+Numerical result shows the entanglement entropy $\langle S \rangle \rightarrow 1$ in the thermodynamic limit, as shown in Fig.~\ref{fig:entp0d5-lscaling}.
+For comparison, we show data for $r=0$ where entanglement keeps increasing.
+We \textit{conjecture} the final state approaches a sum of some odd and even parity states,